Marker Logo

 this page online

-markers are within 8 miles of this location, measured as the crow flies.
-San Gregorio House (approx. 0.8 miles away); First Congregational Church of Pescadero (approx. 4.8 miles away); Duarte's Tavern (approx. 5 miles away); Methodist Episcopal Church of Pescadero (approx. 5.1 miles away); a different marker also named Methodist Episcopal Church of Pescadero (approx. 5.1 miles away); Apple Jack's Inn (approx. 7 miles away); In Memoriam The Aircraft "Resolution" (approx. 7.3 miles away); Methusela (approx. 7.9 miles away).
+8 other markers are within 8 miles of this location, measured as the crow flies: San Gregorio House (approx. 0.8 miles away); First Congregational Church of Pescadero (approx. 4.8 miles away); Duarte's Tavern (approx. 5 miles away); Methodist Episcopal Church of Pescadero (approx. 5.1 miles away); a different marker also named Methodist Episcopal Church of Pescadero (approx. 5.1 miles away); Apple Jack's Inn (approx. 7 miles away); In Memoriam The Aircraft "Resolution" (approx. 7.3 miles away); Methusela (approx. 7.9 miles away).

-Photographed By Alvis Hendley, October 20, 2004
+Photographed by Alvis Hendley, October 20, 2004

-2. Portola Camp Marker in 2004
+2. Portola Camp Marker

-Photographed By Syd Whittle, August 24, 2008
+Photographed by Syd Whittle, August 24, 2008

-3. Portola Camp Marker Base
+3. Portola Camp Marker is missing

-Photographed By Syd Whittle, August 24, 2008
+Photographed by Syd Whittle, August 24, 2008

-4. Portola Camp Marker Base and Flag Pole
+4. Portola Camp Marker is missing

 m=11032